RyanGano/code-review-trainer/README.md

-# Code Review Tester
+# Code Review Trainer

 An AI-assisted tool for improving code review skills.
 This tool allows people to test and improve their abilities at reviewing code written by AI and other developers.

 ## Architecture

-This repository contains both the backend service and frontend application for the Code Review Tester tool:
+This repository contains both the backend service and frontend application for the Code Review Trainer tool:

-- **Backend (code-review-tester-service)**: Built with C# using minimal API
+- **Backend (code-review-trainer-service)**: Built with C# using minimal API
 - **Frontend (code-review-trainer-app)**: Built with React and TypeScript

 ## Technology Stack